byrd-laif/soilMakers/bioPhiliaLivingDesignProofOfConcept/creativeEcoLivingProofOfConcept.md

 Going beyond, using the feelings to expand into the 'living' style of ones life through the kinesthetic sense.

-Kinesiology is a powerful tool for accessing information from the body’s innate wisdom, and the unconscious mind.
-It works by experiencing how the strength of a muscle is affected by focusing on an external stimulus or part of the body.
-With Kinesiology, one can have a visceral experience of how the body is affected by the introduction of specific foods, scents, music, bio-logical and other environ-mental factors, along with verbal statements, coming together and sharing in a safe space.
+Kinesiology is a powerful tool for accessing information from the body’s innate wisdom and the unconscious mind, feeling through nature to uncover self-defeating environMental patterns.
+Working through experiencing how the strength of *the body,* or part of the body, is affected by being connected to various external stimulus in ones environment that *make living possible.* With Kinesiology, one can have a visceral experience of how the body is affected by the introduction of specific foods, scents, music, bio-logical and other environ-mental ecosystems, along with verbal statements, gathering, coming together and sharing in a safe space.
 Using the experience, testing the strength of different systems in the body and its surrounding energetic structure.

 **Love;** to feel how things are, allowing the physical body too recognize itself as part of nature, a part of the living systems.